-Raiden passed beneath a carved archway and stopped in the center of a large, circular room with a high ceiling, dull lights, and tiered benches of black metal lining the walls.
-Looking toward the far end of the room, there was an opening into what appeared to be a dark tunnel beneath the seats.
-At first, he assumed the general had gone into that tunnel, but closer now, it was clear that the opening led to but a single, small room.
-His only exit was at his back, and now a voice was calling to him from unknown origin.
+Raiden passed beneath a carved archway and stopped in the center of a large, circular room.
+Dull lights descended from the high ceiling, illuminating tiered benches of black metal lining the walls.
+At the far end of the room, there was an opening into what appeared to be a dark tunnel beneath the seats.
+At first, Raiden assumed the general had gone into that tunnel, but closer now, it was clear that the opening led to but a single, small room.
+His only exit was at his back, and now this voice was calling to him from unknown origin.
 He realized too late that he was not chasing his enemy.
-Instead, his enemy had been luring him into a trap.
+Instead, his enemy had been luring him onward.

 Raiden made no abrupt motion at the sounding of the words in his head.
 He kept his face forward, scanning as much of the room as he could but seeing no one and nothing: only nicks, and scratches, and dark stains like old blood on the concrete floor.
 At his feet, a rusty smear spread about a large gash in the stone.
 Only gruesome thoughts came to mind.

 “Did you really think you could follow me without detection?
 I could feel your malintent nipping at my heels.”

 Raiden gripped his weapon and shifted his feet, watching the room behind him scroll in the reflection on his blade.
 It would be sheathed in blood soon.